copperdogma/project-agent/AI_TESTING_PROMPT.md

 8) Call project_preview with:
    { "slug": "<slug_main>", "opsJson": "[{\\"type\\":\\"append\\",\\"section\\":\\"Notes\\",\\"text\\":\\"Preview validation line\\"}]" }
    - Assert response has { ok: true, would_change: true } and notes includes an item starting with "append:" or dedup.
-   - To demonstrate dedup within preview, send a single batch with two identical appends so the second is skipped in the same dry-run:
+   - To demonstrate dedup within preview, send a single batch with two IDENTICAL appends (same `section` and `text`) so the second is skipped in the SAME dry-run:
      { "slug": "<slug_main>", "opsJson": "[{\"type\":\"append\",\"section\":\"Notes\",\"text\":\"Preview validation line\"},{\"type\":\"append\",\"section\":\"Notes\",\"text\":\"Preview validation line\"}]" }
-     - Assert notes contains an item starting with "append_skipped_dedup:".
+     - Assert `notes` contains an item starting with `append_skipped_dedup:` and `would_change` is true.

 Step 2b — Search within document
 9) Call project_search with { slug: "<slug_main>", query: "validation" }.